patrickcollins12/photon_angled_light/README.md

 TODO:
 - More fun modes: throbbing
-- debug working on iphone.
+- BUG: debug working on iphone.
 - Publish mode changes to UI?
 Would this need React?
+Meh couldn't be bothered.
+- BUG: colorcycle seems to lock the device. maybe it is because the sleep cycle is too long?

 DONE:
 - Alexa